 Our Analysis

-The two cereals that do not have sugar are Fiber One Bran which contains Aspartame and Bob’s Red Mill Organic High Fiber Hot Cereal with Flaxseed which contains no sugar or sugar substitute.
+Fiber Hot Cereal with Flaxseed which contains no sugar or sugar substitute.
 For those of you that are diabetic, you should look out for cereals that are low in sugar, low in calories, and high in fiber on a per serving basis.

 - Least Expensive per Serving: Bob’s Red Mill Organic High Fiber Hot Cereal with Flaxseed